kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 # Secure Supply Chain

-A Secure Supply Chain infrastructure allows software developers and users to ensure the validity of the artefacts' chain of custody; thus mitigating security issues in their environments.
+A Secure Supply Chain infrastructure allows software developers and users to ensure the validity of the artefacts' chain of custody, thus mitigating security issues in their environments.
 The goal of the [Sigstore project](https://sigstore.dev/) is to provide the tools and infrastructure for validating the integrity of the supply chain.
 Kubewarden leverages the [`cosign`](https://github.com/sigstore/cosign) utility together with the [fulcio](https://github.com/SigStore/fulcio) and [rekor](https://github.com/sigstore/rekor) infrastructure offered by the sigstore project to bring these security measures to its users.